JenniferWTam/project-file-structure/README.md

 ![this is us!](assets/IMG-2630.jpg)

-##
+## Purpose
-For this activity, the objective is to re-organize the files in this repo so they are organized in accordance with best practices.
+Re-organize the files in this repository so they are organized in accordance with best practices.

 After re-organizing the files, it will also be necessary to update the imports in the program (.py) files so the tests may run successfully.